-Help for Afghan refugees in the UK
+Help for people from Afghanistan in the UK

 The British Red Cross supports people from Afghanistan who are coming to the UK.